Thomy003/Global-Education-Analysis/README.md

 # Global-Education-Analysis

 ## INTRODUCTION
-Education is a basic right that everyone should have.
-It helps people build their futures, achieve their goals, and connect with the world.
-Yet, many people still do not have access to quality education, especially in low-income areas and among certain groups.
-These gaps in education, based on income and gender, prevent progress toward a fair education system for all.
+Education is a fundamental right that everyone should have access to.
+It enables individuals to build their futures, achieve their goals, and connect with the world.
+However, many people, particularly in low-income regions and among certain demographics, still lack access to quality education.
+These disparities, based on income and even gender, prevent progress toward a more equitable education system.

-Over the past few centuries, education has changed dramatically.
-What once was available to only a few is now recognized as essential for most people.
-We see this change in the rising number of students enrolling in schools and the increase in literacy rates worldwide.
-However, getting children into schools is not enough; the quality of their education is just as important.
+Over the centuries, education has evolved significantly.
+What was once a privilege reserved for the few is now considered essential for most.
+This shift is evident in the increasing number of students enrolling in schools and rising global literacy rates.
+However, mere enrollment is not enough; the quality of education matters just as much.

-In many low-income countries, many children finish primary school without being able to read or write well.
-This lack of education limits their potential and keeps poverty in place, deepening gaps in global income.
-To create a better and fairer future, we must address these education gaps and make sure that education can be a powerful tool for change.
+In many low-income countries, a large percentage of students complete primary school without acquiring fundamental literacy and numeracy skills.
+This educational deficiency limits their potential and perpetuates cycles of poverty.
+Addressing these disparities is crucial to ensuring that education serves as a powerful tool for positive change.

+On the following analysis we will emerge into a deeper analysis of Global Education, so get ready for the journey 🚀.

 ## OBJECTIVE
 The objective of this analysis is to examine a dataset containing global education information.
-Aiming to gain insights into how well the current systems are providing access to education for everyone.
-By doing so, we will explore the state of education worldwide and identify areas for improvement.
+The goal is to gain insights into how well current education systems provide access to learning opportunities for all.
+This analysis will help identify areas for improvement and better understand the global state of education.

 You can find detailed information about the dataset at <a href="https://www.kaggle.com/datasets/imtkaggleteam/global-education">Kaggle</a> and <a href="https://databrowser.uis.unesco.org/">Unesco</a>.

-### DataSets
+## DATASETS
-* The first dataset "share-of-the-world-population-with-at-least-basic-education" contains information about the share of adult population (older than 15) who has received some basic education (comprises primary education and lower secondary education).
+🏫.
+Share of the World Population with at Least Basic Education - This dataset contains information about the share of adult population (older than 15) that has received at least basic education (primary and lower secondary education).
-* The second dataset "learning-adjusted-years-of-school" contains information about the adjusted years of education.
-This is not the total number of years that a children spends in school, but a measure that researchers adjust for the quality of education to estimate how many years of quality learning they receive using an indicator called “learning-adjusted years of schooling”
-* The third dataset "number-of-out-of-school-children" contains information about the number of children who aren't in school across primary and secondary education.
-Many children who attend primary school drop out and do not attend secondary school.
-That means many more children or adolescents are missing from secondary school than primary education.
-* The fourth dataset "gender-gap-education-levels" contains information about the number of educational establishments enrollment by gender.
+🧑‍🏫.
+Learning-Adjusted Years of Schooling - This dataset measures the number of years of schooling adjusted for education quality, providing an estimate of actual years of effective learning.
+🎒.
+Number of Out-of-School Children - This dataset reports the number of children who are not enrolled in primary or secondary education, highlighting dropout rates and enrollment gaps.
+👨‍🤝‍👩.
+Gender Gap in Education Levels: This dataset tracks enrollment across different education levels based on gender.